College Operations Safety Measures

 If you plan to purchase your own cleaning products, make sure the active ingredients are EPA approved to fight COVID-19.
 Per OSHA, containers must be labeled with manufacturer information such as hazard classification.

 Entry to most college facilities is controlled by electronic card access systems at all times.
-Where doors are not physically locked, posted entry restrictions must be observed, and the area presumed to be closed to the public.
+Where doors are not physically locked, posted entry restrictions must be observed and the area should be presumed to be closed to the public.

 Reed College Community Safety

 Social-Distancing Room Capacities and Diagrams

 - established a minimum of 35 square feet per person when determining room capacity, calculated based only on usable classroom space;

 - modified the physical layout of classrooms to maintain at least six feet of distance between people (this may include changes to traffic flow, desk or chair arrangements, or maximum capacity);

 - created new covered outdoor spaces for teaching, dining, and socializing;

 - utilized diagrams, markings, and signs to indicate social-distancing requirements.

 Social-distancing room capacities and diagrams are available through Conference and Events Planning.